LazyRen/2019-Data-Science/assignment1-apriori/README.md

 ### Apriori

-Among below functions, I will not cover language-specific functions such as `parseArgv()` , `setToString()` etc. They are well explained within code with fluent amount of comments.<br>Please execuse me for this, because I also have charm algorithm left to explain.
+Among below functions, I will not cover language-specific functions such as `parseArgv()` , `setToString()` etc. They are well explained within code with fluent amount of comments.<br>

 ```c++
 void parseArgv(int argc, char *argv[]);